Connecting to prior knowledge

 Re-read the text.
 Allow students to join in as you re-read and they become familiar with the words and the beat.

-The sculptor can select an action from the text or use the suggestions below.
+The sculptor directs the statues into freeze frames.
+They can select an action from the text for this, use one of the following suggestions:

 • The bears clapping and dancing.

-• What freeze frame did you enjoy the most and why?
-(Perhaps the bears clapping and dancing because it is easy to be happy?)
+• What freeze frame did you enjoy the most and why (e.g. perhaps the bears clapping and dancing because it is easy to be happy)?

-• How did you know how to be a lion for example?
+• How did you know how to act like different animals (a lion, for example)?
 Prompt to help students articulate the knowledge they have of these animals from other books, TV, films, zoo visits, etc. as well as this text.

 Exploring plot, character, setting and theme

 The characters in this book are all animals.
-Create word cards for each animal and hand them out to small groups of 4–5 students.
+Create word cards for each animal and hand them out to small groups of four to five students.

 The purpose of this activity is to have students discuss and write the sound each animal makes.

-After your modelling, ask each group to write the sounds they think each animal makes and then give each group a copy of the book to search for the way the author wrote the sounds.
+After your modelling, ask each group to write the sounds they think each animal makes.
+Then give each group a copy of the book to search for the way the author wrote the sounds.
 This can be done orally or recorded.

 Animal Group Author wrote